Censorship in the Republic of Ireland: Advertisements

-Newspapers and magazines
+Newspapers, magazines and news websites

-Whilst still theoretically censorable, newspapers and magazines are free to publish anything which does not break Ireland's tough libel laws.
-The Censorship of Publications Board reviews newspapers and magazines referred to it by the Customs and Excise and by members of the public.
-Until the late 1980s a large number of (mainly foreign) newspaper and magazines were banned in Ireland including Playboy and the News of the World, the British edition of which was still, theoretically, banned when it ceased publication.
+Whilst still theoretically censorable, newspapers and magazines are free to publish anything which does not break Ireland's tough libel or contempt of court laws.
+The Censorship of Publications Board reviews newspapers and magazines referred to it by the Revenue Commissioners and by members of the public.
+Until the late 1980s a large number of (mainly foreign) newspaper and magazines were banned in Ireland including Playboy and the News of the World.
+Playboy's ban was lifted in 1995, while on the other hand the British edition of the News of the World was still, theoretically, banned when it ceased publication in 2011.
+Similarly, the news website The Journal regularly prevents public commenters from commenting in ongoing court cases, as they may break the country's strict contempt of court laws.

-The listing of periodicals under permanent banning orders as of 2007 includes many publications which have ceased to be published, as well as ones which are now sold freely without any realistic chance of prosecution, such as Health and Efficiency and The Weekly News.
+The listing of periodicals under permanent banning orders as of 2007 includes many publications which have ceased to be published, as well as ones which are now sold freely without any realistic chance of prosecution, such as naturist magazine Health and Efficiency.
 A large proportion of the banning orders date from the 1950s or before; and a similar proportion cover true crime publications, a type which were once illegal due to a perceived risk of glorifying or encouraging criminal behaviour.

-In 2011, Paul Raymond Publications successfully appealed against the ban on 5 of their publications, one of which has been banned for nearly 80 years, and these publications can now be freely sold.
+In 2011, softcore pornographic magazine publisher Paul Raymond Publications successfully appealed against the ban on five of their publications; Mayfair, Escort, Club International, Razzle and Men Only, one of which, Razzle has been banned since 1935, and these publications can now be freely sold.

+The press in Ireland is however self-regulated by its own ombudsman, the Press Council of Ireland.
+The Press Council is a voluntary industry body, that regulates all major newspapers, magazines and news websites.
+However, it has no statutory powers and has no power to remove a publication from circulation.

 Pornography

-Pornography that includes any participants being beneath the Irish age of consent is strictly illegal.
+Pornography that includes any participants being beneath the Irish age of consent [which is 17 years old] is strictly illegal.
 This includes videos, DVD, film, photographs, digital files, drawings and text descriptions.
 There are no other laws banning specific types of pornography in Ireland.

-However, distribution of obscene material by phone can be prosecuted under the Post Office (Amendment) Act of 1951, the Director of Film Classification at the Irish Film Classification Office may ban public display of films considered to be obscene, and the Censorship of Publications Board may prohibit the sale and distribution of books and periodicals if they are found to be obscene.
-The magazine Playboy was illegal in Ireland until 1995.
+However, distribution of obscene material by the telephone network can be prosecuted under the Post Office (Amendment) Act of 1951, the Director of Film Classification at the Irish Film Classification Office may ban public display of films considered to be obscene, and the Censorship of Publications Board may prohibit the sale and distribution of books and periodicals if they are found to be obscene.
 In the 1960s, Roman Catholic Archbishop of Dublin John Charles McQuaid lobbied the Irish government to have pornography banned outright.

 The government-controlled IE Domain Registry currently has a ban on all domain names it considers "offensive or contrary to public policy or generally accepted principles of morality".
-In particular, the domains Pornography.ie and Porn.ie are known to be banned.
+In particular, the domains pornography.ie and porn.ie are known to be banned.